• Skip to primary navigation

 The fact that five-time winner Michael Hourigan is the most successful trainer in the history of this race, is largely down to just the one horse, with the hugely popular Beef Or Salmon being responsible for no fewer than three of those victories.

 Beef Or Salmon wasn’t the greatest of travellers – never really making his presence felt in the major British contests – but was a formidable chaser in his homeland.
-His hat-trick of wins in this race in 2002, 2004 and 2005, being just three of a career haul of 10 Grade 1 triumphs.
+His hat-trick of wins in this race in 2002, 2004 and 2005, being just three of a career haul of ten Grade 1 triumphs.

 Beef Or Salmon in the Leopardstown December Chase